 Joshua D. Stephany, MD is the Orange County Chief Medical Examiner and Division Manager of the District Nine Medical Examiner’s Office, which includes Orange and Osceola counties.
 Previous to his appointment, Dr. Stephany served as Interim Chief Medical Examiner, following the retirement of Dr. Jan Garavaglia (Dr. G) in May 2015.
 He has appeared on The Dr. G Show, and has been published in “The American Journal of Forensic Medicine and Pathology.”
 Among Stephany’s extensive list of credentials, he has previously served as Associate Medical Examiner to the District Nine Medical Examiner’s Office and clinical assistant professor in forensic pathology at Florida State University College of Medicine.

-Jim Willett spent 30 years with the Texas prison system and retired as the warden of the historic Huntsville “Walls” Unit.
-He is now the director of the Prison Museum in Huntsville, Texas, and has added first hand perspective to Alcatraz East’s exhibits.
+Jim Willett spent 30 years with the Texas prison system, and retired as the warden of the historic Huntsville “Walls” Unit.
+He served another 17 years as director of the Texas Prison Museum in Huntsville, and has added first hand perspective to Alcatraz East’s exhibits.